 The Flying Signaleers, Inc.

-Welcome to the our flying partnership @ Thun Field (KPLU) Pierce County
+Welcome to the our flying club @ Thun Field (KPLU) Pierce County

-How to become a partner / co-owner of the aircraft
+How to become a flying partner / member of the club

 We offer individual memberships in the club that allow pilots to fly the aircraft at the great hourly rates.
-We are always looking for additional flying partners.
+We are always looking for additional flying members.
 Since this is first and foremost a social flying partnership, each person wanting to be a member has to "fit" well with the existing members and will need to be interviewed by the board.
+The members that make up the flying group are encourged to maintian a quality / like minded view of their membership.

 The Flying Signaleers focus on the social aspects of flying.
 Each member is expected to contribute to ensuring the planes are well kept.
-The aircraft are reliable and well maintained fleet making frequent flying inexpensive and accessible to the members.
+The aircraft is reliable and well maintained, making frequent flying inexpensive and accessible to the members.

 The plane is hangared at the Pierce County (KPLU) Airport in So Hill Puyallup Pierce County, Washington.
-We have one hangar with a powered door for access.
+The hangar is equipped with a powered doors to access the planes.

-Once you have made it through the selection process you can then purchsase a membership which is currently membership access to the plane, that cost of membership is $1500 which includes W.S.S.T.
-With the current roster of members the monthly dues are $158 per member, plus W.S.S.T.
-This covers the fixed costs such as the hangar, insurance, annuals, website....etc.
+Once you have made it through the selection process, whcih includes a paid background check, you can then purchsase a membership which is currently membership access to the plane, that cost of membership is $500 which includes W.S.S.T.
+These funds are added to the general account and have been collect in this manner since the clubs beginning.
+These funds are used for the general maintenance of the aircraft flown.
+With the current roster of members the monthly dues are $200 per member, which includes W.S.S.T.
+This covers the fixed costs such as the hangar, insurance, basic annuals, website....etc.
 As new members enter the club; the monthly dues will be adjusted downwards to reflect shared cost.

 Some pilots have asked "Why the club when I can rent from an FBO for almost the same cost, with no monthly dues?"
 A few different ways to address this question other than your not just a renter but partner with others who love to fly and care for the plane that you use.
 You might think of it this way ....1) You can come to your own hangar and take out the plane on your schedule day or nite 2) The convenience - take your time to enjoy the experience with out the rush from the next renter 3) No sign in, checkout - paper work.
 4) The hourly rates actually could be higher at an FBO, if you rent on a hobbs meter basis.
 I could list some more but we see a great differance.

 In addition to the monthly dues, there is an hourly "wet" rate we pay for the use of each plane.
-This is the aircraft with fuel. * The rates are plus a state mandatory sales tax.
-The C182 is set at - $125.00 / hour tach. time which includes tax.
+This is the aircraft with fuel. * The state, in its immutable wisdom, has determined that all charges / rates must have a mandatory sales tax.
+The C182 is set at - $150.00 / hour tach. time which includes tax.
 This per hourly rate covers the fuel, maintenance, TBO fund and will have WSST tax added at the time of the monthly billing.
 The hourly rate is adjusted by the board based based on maintenace / fuel cost plus as the aircraft flys more often the cost are revised.
 Note on the per hour cost; We bill by the Tach time while most FBO rentals / some clubs use the hobbs meter for hourly charges.
 Hobbs charges tend to be around 5%-10% higher in a plane such as a 182.
 This can be explained further by linking to the Hobbs site above or feel free to contact us.
 Signaleers Inc. is a non-profit organization and all exess funds collected by the corporation are placed back into the airplanes / equipment.
 Unlike some clubs; Flyngsignaleers Inc. owns the aircraft, and the hourly rates are used to reimburse the corporation for operatations and maintenance.

 * The hourly rates are based on the per gallon fuel cost at KPLU.
 If fuel costs rise or fall; the club (board) will adust the hourly use rates.
 This rate formula that applies to aircraft is based on an average of 13.5 gal. per hour burn which is typical for the 182.
 While the fuel burn will vary the number used is an average.
 All cost include tax